FREQUENTLY ASKED QUESTIONS

-On average it takes about 90 days, if you have absolutely no QC issues.
-Most of this time occurs with the encoders, in the QC process.
+On average it takes about 4-8 weeks, if you have absolutely no Q/C issues.
+Most of the times the issues occur with the encoders, during the Q/C process.
 Once iTunes has your approved materials, the process moves very quickly.
-Please remember, Distribber does not have control over when your film goes live — but this is an average time frame for a delivery; each submission is unique.
+Please remember, this is an average time frame for a delivery; each submission is unique.

 How do I make changes to a film once I have paid for it?

-Unfortunately there is no easy way to make changes to a film once you have delivered.
+Unfortunately there is no easy way to make changes to a film once it has been delivered.
 We distribute your film immediately to the iTunes encoders for delivery and therefore cannot make changes to the delivered film.

 So, be very careful and make sure that your footage is final and ready for submission.

 How do I take down a film that has already been paid for?

-Once your film is live on iTunes and you want to remove the film from the platform we will process a takedown for you.
-Takedown fee's for iTunes, Netflix, and Hulu will be $200 each, Amazon is $50 to process the takedown.
+Once your film is live and you want to remove it from the platform, we will process a takedown for you.
+The takedown fee is $200 per platform.